keajs/kea-docs/docs/core/defaults.md

 ## Precedence

-In case you pass both, the value in the `defaults` object will take precedence over the value in `reducers`.
+In case you pass both, the default passed earlier via `defaults` will take precedence over the one in `reducers`.

 ## Selectors as defaults

-You can also pass selectors as defaults:
+You can pass selectors as defaults to compute them on the fly.

 ```javascript
 import { kea, defaults, reducers } from 'kea'